val3riot/DrawNameInTerminal/README.md

 # DrawNameInTerminal
-A script that draws a string in the terminal
+A script that draws a string in the terminal.